AUBUSSON TAPESTRY WORKSHOP AT FELLETIN

 The work is done in accordance with the ancestral know-how which has been on Unesco’s World Intangible Heritage List since 2009.
 At Felletin as well as in Aubusson, the ‘basse-lisse’ traditional weaving consists in fastening the work horizontally thanks to the warp of cotton which is stretched out between the two warp beams of the loom.

 In the workshop, the knowledge is passed on from generation to generation by word of mouth ; hence the gestures are perpetuated day after day and enhance the sumptuousness of this craftsmanship.
+And the weaving courses regularly organized within the Workshop, also contribute to the preservation of this know-how.

 BETWEEN TRADITION AND MODERNITY